hilyafesmia/Design-Portfolio-Website/posts/work/3-home-and-event-page-sjtct.md

 role: "Product Designer"
 scope: "Mobile App"
 duration: "Feb 2020"
+what: "Improved the Home and Event pages in SejutaCita's app by restructuring the information architecture and enhancing the discovery-to-register flow."
+why: "Many users dropped after reaching the Home or Event pages.
+Key issues included a lack of clear navigation, insufficient context about the app's offerings, and a design that did not cater to different user intentions."
+impact: "Event Card CTR improved by 3x on the Home and Event pages.
+Register Button CTR increased by 65% on the Detail Event page."
 ---

 ## <a id="overview" style="position:relative;top:-200px"></a> Overview

 SejutaCita is a ticketing platform that allows students to create, share, and attend educational events to enrich their CVs.
 The events range from webinars, competitions, classes, scholarships, and more.

 In this project, we focused on the Register to Event flow.
 The main goal is to restructure the information architecture in the app to improve the overall discovery-to-register flow.

 As a result, the **Event Card CTR improved 3x** and the **Register Button CTR improved by 65%**.

 ### Users & Audience